U.S. blacklists five Iranian officials for impeding 'fair' elections

+“The regime denies the Iranian people a representative Parliament by pre-deciding who is qualified to run for office,” Brian Hook, U.S. special representative for Iran, said in a news conference.

+“You can’t truthfully call them elections when half of the people who want to run are disqualified by an unelected few,” he added.

-Thursday’s action targeted Ahmad Jannati, the Secretary of the Guardian Council, Mohammad Yazdi, a member of Iran’s Guardian Council who was formerly Iran’s first Judiciary Chief, and three additional members of the Elections Supervisory Committee.
+Washington’s action targeted Ahmad Jannati, the secretary of the Guardian Council, Mohammad Yazdi, a member of Iran’s Guardian Council who was formerly Iran’s first judiciary chief, and three additional members of the Elections Supervisory Committee.

 The sanctions freeze any U.S.-held assets of the officials and generally bar Americans from doing business with them.